Kumari (goddess): History in Nepal

-Similarly, there is another story about the disappearance of Taleju.
+There is another, similar story about the disappearance of Taleju.
 Some believe that the goddess visited King Trailokya Malla every night in the human form.
 Like other legendary stories, the king and the goddess played tripasa (dice) while discussing the welfare of the country.
 However, one night, King Trailokya Malla made sexual advances towards the goddess Taleju.
-As a result, the goddess in rage stopped visiting the palace.
-The king in regret worshiped and pleaded for her return.
+As a result, the enraged goddess stopped visiting the palace.
+The king in regret worshipped her and pleaded for her return.
 Finally, the goddess agreed to appear in the body of a virgin girl from the Shakya family.

-Even today, a mother's dream of a red serpent is believed to be a portent of the elevation of her daughter to the position of Royal Kumari.
-And each year, the Nepalese King seeks the blessing of the Royal Kumari at the festival of Indra Jatra.
-This tradition has changed from 2008 A.D. with the country becoming one of the youngest republics in the world.
+A variation of this and other legends names King Gunkam Dev, a 12th-century ancestor of King Jayaprakash Malla, as the main character.

-A variation of this and other legends names King Gunkam Dev, a 12th-century ancestor of King Jayaprakash Malla, as the main character rather than Jayaprakash Malla.
+A third variation of the legend says that during the reign of King Jayaprakash Malla, a young girl was banished from the city as it was feared she was possessed by the goddess Durga.
+When the queen learned of the young girl's fate, she was enraged and insisted the king fetch the girl and install her as the living incarnation of Durga.

-A third variation of the legend says that during the reign of King Jayaprakash Malla, a young girl was banished from the city because it was feared that she was possessed by the goddess Durga.
-When the queen learned of the young girl's fate, she became enraged and insisted that the king fetch the girl and install her as the living incarnation of Durga.
+Even today, a mother's dream of a red serpent is believed to be a portent of her daughter’s future elevation to the position of Royal Kumari.
+And each year, the King of Nepal would seek the blessing of the Royal Kumari at the festival of Indra Jatra.
+This tradition changed in 2008 when Nepal voted to become a republic.

 Selection process

-Once Taleju has left the sitting Kumari, there is a frenzy of activity to find her successor.
-The selection process is conducted by five senior Buddhist Vajracharya priests, the Panch Buddha, the Bada Guruju or Chief Royal Priest, Achajau, the priest of Taleju and the royal astrologer.
-The king and other religious leaders that might know of eligible candidates are also informed that a search is underway.
+Once Taleju is believed to have left the sitting Kumari, there is a frenzy of activity to find her successor.
+During the period of monarchy, the selection process was conducted by five senior Buddhist Vajracharya priests, the Panch Buddha, the Bada Guruju or Chief Royal Priest, Achajau, the priest of Taleju and the royal astrologer.
+The king and other religious leaders who might know of eligible candidates were also to be informed of the commencement of the selection.
+Today, representatives of the president and vice president, as well as the federal parliament and cabinet, are also given word on the succession, alongside a few of the religious dignitaries mentioned and others.

 Eligible girls are from the Newar Shakya caste of silver and goldsmiths.
-She must be in excellent health, never have shed blood or been afflicted by any diseases, be without blemish and must not have yet lost any teeth.
-Girls who pass these basic eligibility requirements are examined for the battis lakshanas, or thirty-two perfections of a goddess.
-Some of these are poetically listed as such:
+The candidate must be in excellent health, must never have shed blood or been afflicted by any diseases, must be without blemish, and must not have yet lost any teeth.
+Girls who pass these basic eligibility requirements are examined for the battis lakshanas, or "thirty-two perfections" of a goddess, which involves their bodies being stripped of all clothing and caressed by the priests.
+Some of these "perfections" are poetically listed, as such: